Cornell Law School may send up to two students each Fall semester to Bucerius.

 Hamburg, Germany’s second-largest city, is called “the Venice of the North.”
 It is a historic, scenic port city with many channels, rivers, lakes and parks.
 In addition to being a cosmopolitan city, it is also a college town, with over 65,000 university students.
 Bucerius is centrally located, next to a beautiful park.
 The public transportation system is excellent and Bucerius students generally receive a free public transportation ticket.

 Generally speaking, Bucerius courses tend to be the equivalent of two Cornell semester credits.
-To see the Fall 2012 course selections, chick here.
+2015 Course list is not available at this time.

 It is also possible for students to take courses in German if language skills allow.
 Bucerius offers German and other language courses as well.

 Interested students should consult the Bucerius website for more details.